Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     tasks_from: source-endpoints-external
 ```

+#### "configure"
-"configure" task sources Keptn, Cloud Automation secrets and Dynatrace Synthetic node ID (if they exists) to set Gitlab variables to be used for the relevant pipelines.
+This task sources Keptn, Cloud Automation secrets and Dynatrace Synthetic node ID (if they exists) to set Gitlab variables to be used for the relevant pipelines.

 ```yaml
 - include_role: